Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 -Engineer clonking around-
 <br>
 <br>
 I ran out of tears long ago.
 And I don't love him anymore.
 That I know.
 If I ever really did, I don't.
-Same with existance, all seems to be fading... reality is just another variable in its grand plan.
+Same with existence, everything seems to be fading... reality is just another variable in its grand plan.
 But all-powerful?
 <br>
 <br>
 -boy laughing-